The 20 Best Bipolar Disorder (BPD) Doctors in Canada

 Kingston, ON, CA

-Anne Duffy practices in Kingston, Canada.
+Anne Duffy practices practicing medicine in Kingston, Canada.
 Ms. Duffy is rated as a Distinguished expert by MediFind in the treatment of Bipolar Disorder (BPD).
-Her top areas of expertise are Bipolar Disorder (BPD), Cyclothymic Disorder, Insomnia, and Hypercalcemia.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Bipolar Disorder (BPD), Cyclothymic Disorder, Insomnia, and Milk-Alkali Syndrome.

 Distinguished in Bipolar Disorder (BPD)